 Though most environmentalists have their hearts in the right place when it comes to helping other people, I’m afraid they’ve done a poor job of translating it to the public.
 So when the knee-jerk reaction of coal miners and their families is to identify environmentalists as “out of touch,” I am not entirely surprised.

 Decades of outside media infiltration has portrayed our people (Appalachians) in a negative way.
 The “War on Poverty” brought thousands of people from outside the mountains to tell us how to live (like we were too stupid or something).
-Let’s not forget the civil war soldiers and bushwhackers on both sides who raped and pillaged our region, only to be followed by land agents and coal companies that lied and cheated us out of our our lands and mineral rights and would then force us into a mono-economy so that we’d be dependent on mining coal—coal we used to own.
+And these are only the smaller blips in the history of outside denigration that’s befallen our mountain home.
+Before that, we were cast as senseless, violent, uneducated hillbillies making it easier for outside land agents and coal companies to unethically procure our mineral rights.
+And oh yes, then forced us into a mono-economy so that we’d be dependent on mining coal—coal we used to own.
+Can anyone say neo-Colonialism within our own borders?

-Appalachian people have had enough of outsiders—and for good reasons.
+Back to the point.
+Appalachian people have had enough of outsiders—for good reason.

 That being said, I am very skeptical of many outsiders myself, and will gladly tell anyone who remotely appears to be looking down their nose at us to go &#*^ themselves, no matter how “well-intentioned” they think they are.

 For the longest time, unions formed the social fabric necessary to combat the greed of coal companies while keeping the memory of our subjugation alive and well.
-When the unions were busted throughout the 80s and 90s, the industry seized the opportunity to re-write our memories and history in an Orwellian fashion.
-Beginning in the 2000s with the national publicity regarding mountain top removal coal mining, the industry stepped up their game as environmentalists descended upon the area.
+When the unions were busted throughout the 80s and 90s, the industry seized the opportunity to re-write our cultural memory in a truly Orwellian fashion.
+But they couldn’t do it alone.
+They needed a catalyst.
+Enter the negative publicity and growing environmental movement against mountaintop removal and therefore “coal mining.”

-Many environmentalists descended into Appalachia and played right into the many negative stereotypes that were levied upon them.
+Many environmentalists descended into Appalachia and played right into the negative stereotypes levied upon them.
 They came in and did things their way, telling people that their way of life was wrong and that they had to change it (like we were stupid or something).
 They did this so perfectly that I’ve often wondered if it was done intentionally by certain environmentalists and certain organizations.
-In years past, coal companies would infiltrate the unions and suggest members particpiate in acts of violence against the company.
+In years past, coal companies would infiltrate the unions and suggest members participate in acts of violence against the company.
 When they did, the companies, local law enforcement, and local media would quickly smear the entire union as a group of violent radicals and crack down hard on them.
+Why not do something similar to environmentalists to discredit them and their logic?

 In the case of the environmental movement, it was all about misinformation.
-If they could get environmentalists to keep portraying the negative stereotypes people know them for, environmentalist’s credibility within local communities becomes permanently damaged.
-People would not listen when they were being informed about the health impacts caused by mining.
+If they could get environmentalists to keep portraying the negative stereotypes people know them for, environmentalist’s credibility within local communities would become permanently damaged.
+People would not listen when being informed about the environmental health impacts of mining.
 Even if they did listen and understand, most people would never speak out for fear of being considered a “tree hugger”(see Bashir, Lockwood, Chasteen, Nadolny, & Noyes, 2013).

 I think everyone has seen the pro-coal/anti-environmentalist bumper stickers, “Save a Surface Miner, Shoot a Treehugger,” “Coal Keeps the Lights On,” “Don’t like Coal, Don’t Use Electricity,” “Let the Bastards Freeze in the Dark” and “I love mountains, the coal underneath them pays my bills” just to name a few.
 These are aimed directly at environmentalists.
 I’ve personally been in safety talks where mine management tongue lashed environmentalists and received the vocalized support of the miners.
-Even the election of Trump was in direct opposition to environmentalism.
+Even the election of Trump symbolized an overwhelming political opposition to environmentalism.

 At the end of the day, I had to realize that perhaps many environmental organizations are just as “out of touch” as Appalachian people think them to be.
-They’ve kept repeating the same courses of action over and over, they’ve continued acting in ways that conflicted with local culture, and they’ve kept shoving their message down everyone’s throat in the way they want it to be given (protests, civil disobedience, all with some participants forcing countercultural attitudes through their appearance).
+They’ve kept repeating the same courses of action over and over.
+They’ve continued acting in ways that conflicted with the local culture.
+They’ve kept shoving their message down everyone’s throat in the way they want it to be given (protests, civil disobedience, all with some participants forcing countercultural attitudes through their appearance).
 I’ve even heard some environmentalists say, “I’m fed up with talking to coal miners.
 They won’t LISTEN.”
-I’m sorry to tell them that the majority of people in Central Appalachia are connected to coal mining because their entire economy depends upon it.
+Well, I’m sorry to tell them that the majority of people in central Appalachia are connected to coal mining because their entire economy depends upon it.

 Rather than realizing their approach needs to be changed—rather than understanding that they need to come down off of their lofty moral high ground and start talking to the people on their own terms—environmental organizations have become the uppity, elitist outsiders that Appalachians have distrusted and despised for generations.

 A few environmental organizations have understood this problem.
 Their solution was to adopt a few local citizen activists in order to maintain their “grassroots” status.
-Sorry folks, “grassroots” organizations are organizations in which the majority of people come from the community.
+Sorry folks.
+“Grassroots” organizations are organizations in which the majority of people come from the community.
 It also means that “grassroots” organizations receive guidance and assistance from outside organizations but are in no way controlled or heavily influenced by them or their grant funding.
-If the majority of Appalachians are tied to coal, then it should also be true that a grassroots organization would be made up predominantly of people who are tied to coal.
-It would also mean that their main offices are located in the region, not just in the outskirts or DC suburbs.
+If the majority of Appalachians are tied to coal, then it should also be true that a grassroots organization would be made up of people who are tied to coal.
+It would also mean that the non-profits in question would have their main offices located in the region, not just in the outskirts or DC suburbs.

 The only way forward, as I see it, is if people in Appalachia are given other opportunities at earning a living wage.
 As I said before, that will only come with a change in the political landscape, and that will only come when people no longer have someone to hate more than the coal company politicians, politicians I might add, who are at least willing to talk to us on our own level, even if it is to help their coal company buddies screw us out of more labor and resource wealth.